The dynamical impact of cosmic rays in the Rhea magnetohydrodynamics simulations: Conclusions

 \section{Conclusions}

-In this work, we have investigated the dynamical impact of CRs on Milky Way-like galaxies using four simulations from the Rhea-suite.
-Two of the simulations (MHD and MHD-low) do not include the effect of CRs, while the other two (CRMHD and CRMHD-low) do, where the "-low"-galaxies are initialized with a weaker magnetic field of $B_0=3\times10^{-9}$ G, compared to $B_0=3\times10^{-6}$ G for the remaining two.
+In this work, we investigate the dynamical impact of CRs on Milky Way-like galaxies using four simulations from the Rhea-suite.
+Two of the simulations (MHD and MHD-low) do not include the effect of CRs, while the other two (CRMHD and CRMHD-low) do.
+In the latter, the "-low" galaxies are initialized with a weaker magnetic field of $B_0=3\times10^{-9}$ G, compared to $B_0=3\times10^{-6}$ G for the remaining two.
 The simulations are performed using the moving-mesh code \textsc{Arepo} and include a non-equilibrium ISM model that accurately accounts for the relevant heating and cooling processes, a gravitational potential that matches the rotation curve of the Milky Way, and a star formation recipe designed so that the SFR is comparable to what we see in the Milky Way.
-CRs are injected in individual supernova explosions as 10\% of the explosion energy and are transported in the advection-diffusion approximation with an anisotropic diffusion coefficient along the magnetic field lines and emulate streaming losses based on the gradient of the CR pressure.
+CRs were injected in individual supernova explosions as 10\% of the explosion energy and transported in the advection-diffusion approximation with an anisotropic diffusion coefficient along the magnetic field lines.
+Streaming losses were emulated based on the gradient of the CR pressure.
 Our main conclusions can be summarized as follows: